Apple Inc (NASDAQ:AAPL) stock is up 60% in the last one year and could continue to outperform in future.

 Apple Inc has a strong capital return policy.

 Another reason why Apple stock should make it to your portfolio is the company's strong capital return program.
 Since 2012, the company has returned over $233 billion of capital to shareholders.
 This includes $166 billion in stock buyback and $60 billion in form of dividends.
 Apple has increased its dividend payment from $0.38 in 2012 to $2.18 in 2016, a compounded annual growth rate (CAGR) of 54.8%.
 While this is likely to moderate in future, given the comfortable payout ratio, high profitability, free cash flow and cash balance the company could continue to grow its dividend for a long period of time.
 Apple CEO Tim Cook has vowed to keep increasing the stock's dividend payment every year.
 In 2017 the company had a payout ratio of 26% and return on equity of 36.6%.
 So Apple's sustainable rate of dividend growth (roe*(1-payout ratio)) is around 27% per year.

+Our DCF valuation estimates a fair value of $195.99 for Apple stock, indicating 13.29% upside.
 So, in the long run, Apple stock seems to be a good bet, even for dividend investors, given Apple's track record in growing dividends and its potential.
 In the short run, Apple stock price will be driven by iPhone X sales.
-It is imperative that Apple delivers on its 2018 guidance.
 Apple stock remains a good buy.
 We rate Apple stock 4.2 out of 5 given its strong balance sheet and growth drivers.